 The FCA has just announced it intends to consult on a ban on contingent charging on pension transfer reviews.
 Earlier this year Money Alive was the first to respond to the Work & Pensions Committee enquiry on contingent charging.
-We explained to MP’s how we think that, by using the Adviser Portal, advisers can make contingent charging redundant.
+We explained to MP’s how we think that, by using Money Alive, advisers can make contingent charging redundant.
 Our response:

 Written evidence from Money Alive Limited (CSF0001)

 Further to your enquiry please find our submission regarding how, by using a proven, reliable and scalable piece of technology, the practise of contingent charging can be avoided:

 Money Alive, a RegTech company based in York, launched their platform in January 2018.
 Using Money Alive, Pension Transfer Specialists can give enquirers engaging and impartial information on the implications of staying in/transferring out of a DB scheme before the enquirer engages the adviser for a full review (and associated charge).

 Here is how it works:

 Following an enquiry from a person wishing to have their safeguarded benefits reviewed the adviser sends the enquirer a unique link to an impartial, interactive educational video journey (generated and delivered by their platform).

 The enquirer clicks on the link and this opens up the engaging, Pensions Management Institute accredited, video journey delivered in 17 short chapters.
 (Total run time shorter than one episode of Strictly Come Dancing).

 As the enquirer goes through the chapters they are asked to confirm their understanding of a subject or, if they don’t understand something, type a question, which is shared with the Money Alive’s dashboard and which can be discussed at a subsequent meeting (if the enquirer decides to proceed with a full review).